jordanthomp81/c-sharp-snippets/README.md

 # c-sharp-snippets
-A repo for my c# unity video game script snippets.
+A repo for my c# video game script snippets.